Why We Need Less ‘Agile Method’ and More ‘Unfixed Mindset’

 Instead of focusing only on building up your ‘business case’, think about how you could ‘kill’ your idea.
 Break your solution yourself (hypothetically), before you get to launch.
 Then build it back up - better and stronger than before.

-the tenacity to question, test and test again… even when the answer seems clear
+The tenacity to question, test and test again… even when the answer seems clear.

 When there’s a business-critical initiative to launch, it can feel safer to rely on best-practice.
 To default to ‘known’ expertise, follow the path of least resistance and the quickest route to the finish line.
 But in doing so, we miss the serendipitous discovery that unlocks truly innovative ideas – these are the ‘obvious in hindsight’ solutions that haven’t yet flooded the market.